python/cpython/Doc/c-api/concrete.rst

 .. cfunction:: PyObject* PyUnicode_AsRawUnicodeEscapeString(PyObject *unicode)

-   Encode a Unicode objects using Raw-Unicode-Escape and return the result as Python string object.
+   Encode a Unicode object using Raw-Unicode-Escape and return the result as Python string object.
 Error handling is "strict".
 Return *NULL* if an exception was raised by the codec.